adarnimrod/bgp-spamd/README.rst

 Provision spamd with spam list distributed via bpg.
 For more information visit `bgp-spamd.net <http://bgp-spamd.net/>`_.
-Configuration of PF is more custom and out of scope for this role, however a PF anchor can be used by adding the following to your :code:`pf.conf`.
+Configuration of PF is more custom and out of scope for this role, however one can include the configuration snippet created by this role by adding the following to your :code:`pf.conf`.

 .. code::

-    anchor bgp-spamd
-    load anchor bgp-spamd from "/etc/pf.conf.bgp-spamd"
+    include "/etc/pf.conf.bgp-spamd"

 This will add 2 PF tables, :code:`spamd-white` and :code:`bgp-spamd-bypass`,
 both contain whitelisted IP addresses of mail senders.
-You can allow them through by adding the following line to your :code:`pf.conf`.
+You can allow them through and send the rest to the spam trap by adding the following line to your :code:`pf.conf`.

 .. code::

-    pass in quick proto tcp from { <bgp-spamd-bypass>, <spamd-white> } to port smtp
+    pass in quick proto tcp from { <bgp-spamd-bypass>, <spamd-white> } to port smtp pass in quick proto tcp to (egress:0) port smtp rdr-to 127.0.0.1 port spamd

 Requirements
 ------------